Costa Rica in September – Is It The Best Time To Travel?

 Vivan siempre el trabajo y la paz.”

-Costa Rica’s fertile soil provides its people sustenance and shelter.
+Costa Rica’s fertile soil provides its people with sustenance and shelter.
 In Costa Rica, peace and work are inseparable because they originate from the same source: freedom.

 The Central Valley